 The term 'interest of a specified percentage' is the most important concept in the FI legislation.
-It ultimately determines whether a person is a foreign person and, if so, whether the action that person is taking is one that is regulated by the FI legislation.
+It ultimately determines whether a person2 is a foreign person and, if so, whether the action that person is taking is one that is regulated by the FI legislation.

-An interest of a specified percentage in a corporation, trust or unincorporated limited partnership includes the interests of a person's associates and, in general, includes:
+An interest of a specified percentage in a corporate, trust or unincorporated limited partnership includes:

-- ownership interests, voting interests and the ownership interests or voting interests a person or his or her associates would hold if they exercised the rights they have (such as options); and - in certain cases, rights to distributions.2
+- the ownership or voting interests that a person together with its associates holds, and the ownership or voting interests that a person together with its associates would hold if they exercised rights that they have (e.g., options); and - in certain cases, rights to distributions.3